andrews-j/AdvancedVector_FinalProject/README.md

 ![fatalities_region_line](https://github.com/andrews-j/CivilianAnalysis_Africa/assets/26927475/85c5c126-1e3a-486b-a2bd-a008cdd56269)

-They look quite different!!
+They look quite different!
 And what is going on in Middle Africa and East Africa in the late 90s?

 To start with we can compare incident count with fatalities, by region: